 If you want to hire a lawyer but have concerns about cost, you do not need to worry about that when you work with us.
 We work on a contingency-fee basis.
 This simply means that we do not get paid our attorney’s fees unless your case is successfully resolved.

 When you call us today, we can explain what a compulsory medical examination is and what bearing it has on your case.
-We encourage you to act quickly because, under Florida Statute § 95.11, you only have four years from the date of your collision to file a lawsuit.
+We encourage you to act quickly because, under Florida Statute § 95.11, you only have two years from the date of your collision to file a lawsuit.
 To get started, reach out to our team today at (855) 529-0269.

 Call or text Chalik & Chalik (855) 529-0269